dci-fbw-p24-e07/live-code/2-Python Basics/2.9-OOP/README.md

 ## 21.03.25 - Abstract Base Classes and Mixins

-- what is an Abstract Class?
+- What is an Abstract Class?
+- Why use abstract classes in Python?
 - Defining an Abstract Base Class
 - The `abc` module
 - What are Mixins?